sagemath/sagewiki_to_gh-2022-10-10/review3.md

 The main goal is to finish and review many of the open tickets on Coding Theory functionality.
 See [[https://trac.sagemath.org/wiki/SageCodingRoadMap|CodingTheoryRoadmap]] on Trac.

+= How to get together =

+This is a virtual meeting, so every-one is invited to join from his/her preferred location.
+To communicate, we propose the two virtual rendez-vous:

+ * A Slack public chat room : [https://sagereviewday3.slack.com/] with possibility to create sub-channels and private discussions if necessary;
+ * A Framapad collaborative pad : [https://bimestriel.framapad.org/p/SageReviewDay3] to keep track of the working agenda, and to be updated with status reports

 = Participants =